IBMDataScience/word2vec/README.md

-# Word2vec Models for Twitter Data
+# Spark-based machine learning models for capturing word meanings

+## Data source: tweets
+## Algorithms: Word2Vec, K-means, PCA
+## Tools: IBM Data Science Experience, Spark, Python

 ## Same techniques can be applied to text documents, product reviews, etc...

 This is a tutorial to build Spark-based machine learning models for capturing word meanings.
 You can learn how to build a word2vec model using Twitter data on IBM's Data Science Experience using Apache Spark.